billjh/mrt/README.md

 ## Quick Start

-There are two options to run this web applcation.
+There are a few options to run this web applcation.

 ### Run with Docker